-The agreements governing the operating partnership's indebtedness contain various covenants that limit Ferrellgas Partners' ability and the ability of specified subsidiaries to, among other things, make restricted payments and incur additional indebtedness.
-The general partner believes that the most restrictive of these covenants is the consolidated fixed charge coverage ratio, as defined in the indentures governing the outstanding notes of the operating partnership.
+The agreements governing the operating partnership's indebtedness contain various covenants that limit the operating partnership's ability to, among other things, make restricted payments and incur additional indebtedness.
+The general partner believes that the most restrictive of these covenants are the restricted payments covenants in the indentures governing the outstanding notes of the operating partnership, which are discussed below.